 Here are the key events in the Arab Spring, in chronological order:

-December 17, 2010: Mohammed Bouazizi sets himself on fire outside a local government office in an act of protest after being arrested by police for not having a permit to run a vegetable stall.
+December 17, 2010: Mohamed Bouazizi sets himself on fire outside a local government office in an act of protest after being arrested by police for not having a permit to run a vegetable stall.
 Street protests begin soon after his death throughout the country.

 January 14, 2011: Tunisian president Zine El Abidine Ben Ali resigns and flees to Saudi Arabia.